Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

 1. Add fhirUser claim to your test users.
 You will need to add the `fhirUser` claim to each of your test user accounts.
 For the patient test user, the `fhirUser` needs to be `<Complete Fhir Url>/Patient/PatientA` to collaborate with the sample data.
 For the practitioner test user, the `fhirUser` needs to be `<Complete Fhir Url>/Practitioner/PractitionerC1`.

    Changing an Microsoft Graph directory extensions is done through API requests to Microsoft Graph.
 You can use the command below to set the `fhirUser` claim via a helper script for your patient test user.
 You will just need the `object id` of your patient test user.
 In a production scenario, you would integrate this into your user registration process.
+    - **Note** - If you have opted for Smart on FHIR with B2C then you need to login to your B2C tenant before running the script.
+Follow step [2.2](#2-prepare-and-deploy-environment) to login to your B2C tenant.
     1. Create a Microsoft Graph Directory Extension to hold the `fhirUser` information for users.

         Windows: